mpetrovich/dash/DOCS.md

 ```php
 getDirect($iterable, $key, $default = null): mixed
 ```
-Gets the value at the given key of an iterable.
+Gets the value or callable at the given key of an iterable.

 Parameter | Type | Description